Mountains of the Moon

 Hiking Boots

 High-cut with ankle support.
-Gore-Tex essential.
+Gore-Tex waterproofing is absolutely essential.

 Gumboots